hirasso/restore-scroll/README.md

 import { restoreScroll } from "@hirasso/restore-scroll";
 ```

-Or import the minified production file from a CDN:
+Or import the module directly from a CDN for quick tests:

 ```html
 <script type="module">